privacycg/CHIPS/README.md

 Let us reconsider [example](#third-party-store-finder-service) of `shoes.com` and `embed.maps.com`: a locator service which wishes to use a cookie to store user preferences for their activity on `shoes.com` (e.g. their favorite store location).

-After third-party cookies are removed, `embed.maps.com` could no longer set a cookie when the top-level site is not `maps.com` or not in a First-Party Set with `maps.com`, unless they include the `Partitioned` attribute:
+After third-party cookies are removed, `embed.maps.com` could no longer set a cookie when the top-level site is not `maps.com` unless they include the `Partitioned` attribute:

 <pre>
 Set-Cookie: __Host-locationid=187; SameSite=None; Secure; HttpOnly; Path=/; <b>Partitioned;</b>